 Landowners and the Nature Conservancy surrounding the North Fork of the Poudre River will benefit from additional year-round water flow in the river.

 Currently, Halligan Reservoir is 253 acres (surface area) and 6,400 acre-feet (volume).
-The expanded Halligan Reservoir will about 386 acres or 0.6 square miles and 8,1000 acre-feet at full capacity.
+The expanded Halligan Reservoir will be about 386 acres or 0.6 square miles and approximately 8,200 acre-feet at full capacity.
 For comparison, the water from Horsetooth Reservoir could fill up to 10 enlarged Halligan Reservoirs.
-Expanded Halligan will be about 50 percent larger than it is now.
+Expanded Halligan will be about 50% larger than it is now.

 Fort Collins began the permitting process in 2006, and the reservoir cannot be enlarged until all permits are obtained.
 Permits are issued by the U.S. Army Corps of Engineers (Corps) and other federal, state and local agencies.
 The length of time needed to obtain all permits is uncertain and driven by the permitting agencies.
 Learn more about the permitting process.